matrixneo99/docs/v2/api.md

 - timer: timespan in ```"hours:minutes:seconds"```
 - color: Array of Integer [R,G,B] (optional)
 - count: how many times the timer should blink (optional)
-- text: text wich will shown (static, up to 8 characters) (optional)
+- text: text which will shown (static, up to 8 characters) (optional)

 ``` JSON
 {"timer":"00:00:10","color":[255,0,0],"count":10,"text":"AWTRIX"}